rocket-pig/vector-visualizer/README.md

 _"Surf" through word-relatedness in wide-eyed amazement!_
 _Astonish your friends, scare your neighbors, earn the respect of your spouse!_
+## Intro
+"Word2vec takes as its input a large corpus of text and produces a vector space, typically of several hundred dimensions, with each unique word in the corpus being assigned a corresponding vector in the space.
+Word vectors are positioned in the vector space such that words that share common contexts in the corpus are located in close proximity to one another in the space."  ...*Wow*, right?
+I was already downloading the .vec file before I understood how I could use it.
+I wanted to *see* 300 dimensions, and there wasn't really any way to do that, so I began writing this.
+I know it doesn't even scratch the surface of ***300-D***, but hey, us mere mortals *aren't ready for the truth*

 ## Getting started
 You'll need gensim, pygame installed and of course a dataset.
 If you're already there, simply: